From OpenPlotter version 0.10.0, you can update your installation without need of burning a new SD card.

 You can update OpenCPN and plugins to the latest stable releases.

 There you can update OpenPlotter to either a beta or to an stable version.
-Once you have updated from an stable version to a beta version you can not go back to the stable version and you have to keep updating the beta until a new stable version is released.
+Once you have updated from an stable version to a beta version you can not go back to the stable version and you have to keep updating the beta until a stable version is reached.

 OpenPlotter will check if you need to do a minor or a major update and it will do all the work for you.